andrejli/ObsidianYarn/README.md

 Happy Hacking :)

 # Install
-clone repository to your computer copy to Vault Folder
+1. clone repository to your computer
+2. copy ALL to Vault Folder
+3. modify your plan or 000_index__card
+4. Configure config/config.py
+5. run via CLI as python script

 # DEpendencies
 python3.7 and above